exercism/bash/docs/TESTS.md

 #### Other Linux

 For other Linux distributions the implementation of `bats` we use is not conveniently packaged.
-The best way to install it is from source: if you want to install it under `/usr/local` then
+The best way to install it is from source.
+If you want to install it under `/usr/local` then
 ```bash
 git clone https://github.com/bats-core/bats-core
 cd bats-core/